Laboratory analysis of cosmetic PFAS

 3. What are the dangers of PFAS in cosmetics?

-PFAS, while valued for their technical performance, pose serious public health and environmental concerns.
+PFAS, while valued for their technical performance, pose serious public health and environmental problems.
 Their toxicity, combined with their persistence in the environment, makes them a long-term threat.
-This section details the impacts of PFAS on human health and the ecosystem, based on scientific studies and accurate data.
+This section details the impacts of PFAS on human health and the ecosystem, drawing on scientific studies and precise data.

 Risks to human health

-PFAS are bioaccumulative, meaning they gradually build up in the human body over time, through food, water, or even dermal exposure via cosmetics.
+PFAS are bioaccumulative, meaning they gradually accumulate in the human body over time through food, water, or even skin exposure via cosmetics.
 This accumulation has been linked to numerous adverse health effects:

-- Endocrine disruptors : PFAS interfere with the hormonal system, affecting key functions such as growth, reproduction, and metabolism.
-They are particularly suspected of disrupting the thyroid.
+• Endocrine disruptors : PFAS interfere with the hormonal system, affecting key functions such as growth, reproduction, and metabolism.
+They are particularly suspected of disrupting thyroid function.

-- Carcinogenicity : Some PFAS, such as PFOA and PFOS, are classified as probable carcinogens by health agencies, being associated with liver, kidney, and testicular cancers.
+• Carcinogenicity : Some PFAS, such as PFOA and PFOS, are classified as probable carcinogens by health agencies, being associated with cancers of the liver, kidneys, and testicles.

-Cosmetics containing PFAS, applied directly to the skin, increase the risk of exposure, particularly through skin absorption.
+Cosmetics containing PFAS, applied directly to the skin, increase the risks of exposure, particularly through skin absorption.

 Environmental impact

-The chemical stability of PFAS, while advantageous for their industrial use, represents a major environmental challenge.
-These substances, resistant to degradation, permanently contaminate ecosystems.
+The chemical stability of PFAS, while an advantage for their industrial use, poses a major environmental challenge.
+These substances, resistant to degradation, cause lasting contamination of ecosystems.

-- Soil and water contamination : PFAS readily migrate through soil and groundwater, reaching drinking water sources.
-Studies have revealed their presence in concerning concentrations in rivers and lakes around the world.
+• Soil and water contamination : PFAS migrate easily through soils and groundwater, reaching drinking water sources.
+Studies have revealed their presence in concerning concentrations in rivers and lakes worldwide.

-- Atmospheric spread : Some volatile PFAS disperse into the air, causing widespread pollution.
+• Atmospheric spread : Some volatile PFAS disperse in the air, allowing for large-scale pollution.
 They have even been detected in remote regions, such as the Arctic.

-- Risk of transgenerational pollution : PFAS present in the environment can be transmitted to future generations, amplifying their impacts on ecosystems.
+• Risk of transgenerational pollution : PFAS present in the environment can be passed on to future generations, amplifying their impacts on ecosystems.

 Key scientific data